NFTMozaic/create-nft-app/docs/lesson-1-setup-next.md

 ```

 > [!IMPORTANT]
-> You will be asked a few question that will define your project structure and dependencies.
-You are free to chose whatever configuration you like.
-However, if you want to to follow the structure of this tutorial answer:
+> You will be asked a few questions that will define your project structure and dependencies.
+You are free to choose any configuration you like.
+However, if you want to follow the structure of this tutorial, answer as follows:
 > - Would you like to use Tailwind CSS?: `Yes`
 > - Would you like your code inside a `src/` directory: `No`
 > - Would you like to use App Router? (recommended): `Yes`
-> - Would you like to customize the import alias: `No`
+> - Would you like to customize the import alias: `Yes`

 This command will: